vvscode/docs/docs/sms/sms-zapier.md

 >
 > This is a preivew of the Sinch Zap app.

-### Before you can create your Zap
+### Before you can create your Zap, you need to have:

-1. Your [Sinch account](https://dashboard.sinch.com/signup).
+1. A [Sinch account](https://dashboard.sinch.com/signup).
 (If you are in the United States, you also need a [free test phone  number](https://dashboard.sinch.com/numbers/your-numbers/numbers).)
-2. If you don’t have one, you can create a Zapier account [here](https://zapier.com/sign-up/)
+2. A Zapier Acccount,  If you don’t have one, you can create a Zapier account [here](https://zapier.com/sign-up/)

 If you already have them you can jumpt to [Using Sinch as a Zapier Trigger](doc:sms-zapier#section-using-sinch-as-a-zapier-trigger)